Pakillo/grateful/README.md

 containing all citations for those packages. `grateful` can then either generate a new document with citations in the desired output format (Word, PDF, HTML, Markdown), or list citation keys to incorporate into an existing RMarkdown document.
-Importantly, these references can be formatted for a specific journal so that we can just paste them directly into the bibliography list of our manuscript or report.
+These references can be formatted for a specific journal so that we can just paste them directly into the bibliography list of our manuscript or report.

 ## Installation